Weegham Park to Wrigley Field

 photo below - Bleed Cubbie Blue

-Below is a photo of the Chicago Bears playing the Chicago Cardinals six year before the Cardinals would call Wrigley Field their home field - from 1931 to 1939 season via Marty Swartz, Living History of Chicago and Illinois-Facebook
+Below is a photo of the Chicago Bears playing the Chicago Cardinals six years before the Cardinals would call Wrigley Field their home field - from 1931 to 1939 season

 program - Ebay